Is It Possible to Move Issues Between Jira Projects?

 Yes, you can move issues in bulk from one project to another in Jira.
 To do this, simply:

-- From the Jira search bar, search for the issues you’d like to move all at once.
+2. In the Jira search bar, search for issues you’d like to move all at once.

 Can Issues Between Projects Be Linked in Jira?